HomeTriviaHistoryAlcibiades

 2.

-Alcibiades was so charismatic that even his enemies praised his speaking ability.
+Ancient sources describe Alcibiades as so charismatic that even his enemies admired his speaking ability.

 Click to reveal answer ›